ryanore/express-rest-jwt/README.md

 **Run in Development:**

-    $ npm dev
+    $ npm run dev

-**Configure**
+**Configure:**

 3 files for configuration depending on your environment.
+- /config/development.js
+- /config/testing.js
+- /config/production.js

 Update the info in these to configure your server, port, database, cookie.

 **Caveats**